damien-rivet/JamfKit/README.md

 ### Cocoapods ###

-🚧 &nbsp;Under construction 🚧

-To integrate JAMFKit into your project, add the following line in your `Podfile`:
+To integrate `JAMFKit` into your project, add the following line in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'